GeorgeFlerovsky/cardano-ideas/001/article.md

 ### Interoperability with L1 applications

 Interoperability with L1 applications is straightforward.
-An application that wants to send a commit to a head should make a request to one of the participants (via some off-chain API) to obtain a multi-signed assurance transaction, and then it can send the commit to the head's native script address $\zeta^\mathcal{K}$ to be collected by the head in a subsequent major snapshot's update.
+An application that wants to send a commit to a head should make a request to one of the participants (via some off-chain API) to obtain a multi-signed assurance transaction, and then it can send the commit to the head's native script address $\zeta^K$ to be collected by the head in a subsequent major snapshot's update.
 The committed funds are safeguarded under the same multi-signature guarantee as if they were inside the Hydra Head, and the external application can set its desired timeout for the pending commit to be collected by the head.

 The application can monitor the state of the funds in the head by querying participants about the L2 ledger state (via some off-chain API).
 When desired, it can make a request to one of the participants to decommit the funds from the head.
 The head doesn't need to halt for the decommitted funds to be released to the application on L1.